victorsolaya/Multiselect_Records_PCF/README.md

 - Field Filter Values -> accountid

 This will filter our contacts with the account we are right now and it will be filtered more when we search in our box.
+The Field Filter Values is triggering a Xrm.WebApi.retrieveRecord with the values of the entity the control is set, and the select will be the Field Filter Values.
+- In the example above it will be doing a Xrm.WebApi.retrieveRecord("entityname","entityguid", "?$select=accountid"), this output will be set in the {1}
 ### Example with two parameters

 - Filter -> ?$filter=contains(fullname, '{0}') and _parentcustomerid_value eq {1} and contactcountry eq {2}